-During this episode of Emissary Live, we talked security with a serial CISO and information security expert.
+We talk about the CISO buyer persona during this episode of Emissary Live.
+We talked security with a serial CISO and information security expert.
 Roy is the former Chief Information Security Officer at Sabre Corp., Anthem Health, Sallie Mae, GE and others, with more than 30 years of experience in information security.

 Three main takeaways from the panel: